replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 repl{{ KubernetesVersion }}
 ```

-`KubernetesVersion` can be compared to Semantic Versions (SemVers) like follows:
+You can compare the Kubernetes version as follows:
 ```yaml
 repl{{KubernetesVersion | semverCompare ">= 1.19"}}
 ```

-The above template function will return `true` if `KubernetesVersion` is greater than or equal to `1.19`.
+This returns `true` if  the Kubernetes version is greater than or equal to `1.19`.

 For more complex comparisons, see [Semantic Version Functions](https://masterminds.github.io/sprig/semver.html) in the sprig documentation.